Arenbai/SecSkills/README_EN.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 > A professional penetration testing skill pack built for **Claude Code**.
 Covers the full kill chain: Recon → Vulnerability Discovery → Exploitation → Post-Exploitation → Evasion.
 Tell Claude your target, get an interactive arrow-key panel, and start hacking — all within your terminal.
+>
+> 💡 The CLAUDE.md in the repository is a standalone prompt file.
+If you don't want to install the Skill, you can directly use it as needed — feel free to take it.

 ## ⭐ Support the Project